woodystock/learner-materials-react-props-and-state/activities/activity-5.md

 ## Alternatively...

-In the above instructions, we pass the entire cat object calling it props.
+In the above instructions, we pass each cat property separately into our CatCard component.
+This is perfectly fine.

-However, instead of passing the whole cat object:
+However, if we wanted to, we could just pass the whole cat object like this:

     ```
           {cats.map(cat => {
-            return  <CatCard props={cat}/>
+            return  <CatCard catObject={cat}/>
           })}

      ```

-We could choose to pass each property individually like this:

-    ```
-          {cats.map(cat => {
-            return  <CatCard name={cat.name} species={cat.species} favouriteFoods={cat.favFoods} birthYear={cat.birthYear} />
-          })}

-    ```

-This would pass the cats name, species, favourite foods and birth year, but wouldn't pass the photo or alt attribute.

 Passing props in the above way would mean we'd access them slightly differently.

-In `CatCard.js` we'd access these as `{props.name}`, `{props.species}`, `{props.favouriteFoods}` instead of `{props.props.name}` like we did earlier.
+In `CatCard.js` we'd access these as `{props.catObject.name}`, `{props.catObject.species}`, `{props.catObject.favouriteFoods}` because we'd have to go into our props, then go into our cat object, then access the property we wanted.

-This is because we're already doing one level of dot notation in `App.js`, rather than having to do it in `CatCard.js` because we passed the whole object.

-It's also important to note that "props" in the above examples `{props.name}`, `{props.species}`, `{props.favouriteFoods}` is relating to our CatCard functions parameters name.
-If we changed the parameter to bingoWings we'd access these properties as `{bingoWings.name}`, `{bingoWings.species}`, `{bingoWings.favouriteFoods}`

 Passing the whole cat object at once or passing individual properties are both perfectly fine ways of writing React code - it's up to you which way prefer and how you'd like to name things.
-However, as we want to use all the cats properties, in this tutorial we're going to carry on passing the whole cat object.
+Passing the whole cat object makes `App.js` a little tidier, however for this tutorial we're going to continue passing the cat properties individually as this can be a bit easier to understand when first learning about props in React.

 Before moving on to the next exercise though, have a play around to make yourself familiar with different ways of passing props and what each word and level of dot notation refers to.
 It can be a bit confusing at first, but the more you practice the easier it will become. 😺